 Still, it's important to take vaginal bleeding during pregnancy seriously.
-Sometimes vaginal bleeding during pregnancy indicates an impending miscarriage or a condition that needs prompt treatment.
+Sometimes bleeding during pregnancy indicates an impending miscarriage or a condition that needs prompt treatment.
 By understanding the most common causes of vaginal bleeding during pregnancy, you'll know what to look for — and when to contact your health care provider.

 Vaginal bleeding during pregnancy has many causes.
 Some are serious, and many aren't.

 It's important to report any vaginal bleeding during pregnancy to your health care provider.
 Be prepared to describe how much blood you passed, what it looked like, and whether it included any clots or tissue.

 During the first trimester (weeks one through 12):

 - Tell your health care provider at your next prenatal visit if you have spotting or light vaginal bleeding that goes away within a day

 - Contact your health care provider within 24 hours if you have any amount of vaginal bleeding that lasts longer than a day

 - Contact your health care provider immediately if you have moderate to heavy vaginal bleeding, pass tissue from your vagina, or experience any amount of vaginal bleeding accompanied by abdominal pain, cramping, fever or chills

 - Inform your health care provider if your blood type is Rh negative and you experience bleeding because you might need a medication that prevents your body from making antibodies that may be harmful to your future pregnancies